I’m a little obsessed with these butterscotch brownies.

-Blondies are lighter in texture, and, thanks to the brown sugar, they’re caramelly and wonderfully chewy.
+Blondies are lighter in texture, and, thanks to the brown sugar, they’re buttery and oh-so-chewy.

-Since brownies have chocolate and/or cocoa in the mix, they’re much darker.
+Since brownies have chocolate in the mix, they’re much darker.
 And since they use white sugar, they’re fudgier with a nice, thin crust on the top.

 I think blondies are closer to cookies, whereas brownies are closer to cakes in terms of texture.
 But that’s subjective.

 That said, by definition, these butterscotch brownies are technically also blondies.